mahfuzhasanreza/typescript-beginner-to-pro/README.md

 - nfm: Node Fast Manager

 ## TS configure
--node.js can not run TS code
+- node.js can not run TS code
--should call TS compiler (this convert it to JS), TS compiler: tsc
+- should call TS compiler (this convert it to JS), TS compiler: tsc

 for TS configuration file: tsc --init